-Distributed File Systems: Introduction, File service Architecture, Case Study1: Sun Network File System Case Study 2: The Andrew File System.
+Distributed File Systems: Introduction, File service Architecture, Case Study1: Sun Network File System, Case Study 2: The Andrew File System.

-Distributed Shared Memory: Introduction Design and Implementation issues, Sequential consistency and Ivy case study, Release consistency and Munin case study, other consistency models.
+Distributed Shared Memory: Introduction Design and Implementation issues, Consistency Models.

 DISTRIBUTED FILE SYSTEMS

 A file system is responsible for the organization, storage, retrieval, naming, sharing, and protection of files.
 File systems provide directory services, which convert a file name (possibly a hierarchical one) into an internal identifier (e.g. inode, FAT index).
 They contain a representation of the file data itself and methods for accessing it (read/write).
 The file system is responsible for controlling access to the data and for performing low-level operations such as buffering frequently used data and issuing disk I/O requests.